calvinpa/chat-app/README.md

 # 1 to 1 chat application。

 Front end was made using Vue CLI
 Backend / server is using Node js with Express
-バックエンド・サーバーはNode.jsとExpressを使用しています。
+This project is  using [Socket.io](https://socket.io/) library for sending chat messages

 ## Prerequisites:
 - Node.js